 One other factor that plays a role in burn injury settlements is the issue of fault.
 Texas uses a modified comparative negligence standard for personal injury cases, including burn injuries.
 This means that you can recover compensation for your injuries even if you were partially to blame.

 However, if you are found to be partially responsible for your injuries, your compensation will be reduced accordingly.
 For example, if you are found to be 10 percent responsible for your burn injuries, any award that you received would be reduced by 10 percent.

 Serious burn injuries require specialized care from qualified healthcare professionals.
-The top three hospitals in the Fort Worth region are:
+According to U.S. News & World Report, the top three hospitals in the Houston region are:

 A severe burn can be a life-altering, debilitating injury.
-To make sure you get the compensation you deserve so you can rebuild your life, get help from an experienced Fort Worth, TX burn injury lawyer.
+To make sure you get the compensation you deserve so you can rebuild your life, get help from an experienced Houston burn injury lawyer.